Paul Hindemith: Life and career

 On 15 May 1924, Hindemith married the actress and singer Gertrud (Johanna Gertrude) Rottenberg (1900–1967).
 The marriage was childless.

 The Nazis' relationship to Hindemith's music was complicated.
 Some condemned his music as "degenerate" (largely based on his early, sexually charged operas such as Sancta Susanna).
 In December 1934, during a speech at the Berlin Sports Palace, Germany's Minister of Propaganda Joseph Goebbels publicly denounced Hindemith as an "atonal noisemaker".
 The Nazis banned his music in October 1936, and he was subsequently included in the 1938 Entartete Musik (Degenerate Music) exhibition in Düsseldorf.
 Other officials working in Nazi Germany, though, thought that he might provide Germany with an example of a modern German composer, as, by this time, he was writing music based in tonality, with frequent references to folk music.
-The conductor Wilhelm Furtwängler’s defence of Hindemith, published in 1934, takes this line.
+The conductor Wilhelm Furtwängler's defence of Hindemith, published in 1934, takes this line.
 The controversy around his work continued throughout the thirties, with Hindemith falling in and out of favour with the Nazis.

 During the 1930s, Hindemith visited Cairo and also Ankara several times.
 He accepted an invitation from the Turkish government to oversee the creation of a music school in Ankara in 1935, after Goebbels had pressured him to request an indefinite leave of absence from the Berlin Academy.
 In Turkey, he was the leading figure of a new music pedagogy in the era of president Kemal Atatürk.
 His deputy was Eduard Zuckmayer.
 Hindemith led the reorganization of Turkish music education and the early efforts to establish the Turkish State Opera and Ballet.
 He did not stay in Turkey as long as many other émigrés, but he greatly influenced Turkish musical life; the Ankara State Conservatory owes much to his efforts.
 Young Turkish musicians regarded Hindemith as a "real master", and he was appreciated and greatly respected.

 Toward the end of the 1930s, Hindemith made several tours of America as a viola and viola d'amore soloist.

-He emigrated to Switzerland in 1938, partly because his wife was of part-Jewish ancestry.
+He emigrated to Switzerland in 1938, partly because his wife was of part-Jewish ancestry; "it was primarily Hindemith's conflict with the artistic policies of the Third Reich, however, that determined his decision to leave."